rogerbarton/vr-modeling/docs/report/3-Conclusion.md

 Unreal engine is another alternative

 Both these alternatives will have a steeper learning curve but will be better solutions in the end.

+## Conclusion

+VR viewers can be powerful for viewing and manipulating meshes.
+VR is however not as suitable for development as it is hard to automate (e.g. write tests, get quick results).
+It appears to be more suitable for demos.
+Using Unity as a basis is not optimal but has several advantages.
+The discussed alternatives should be considered first before continuing this project.